Kampi/ESP32-SIM70XX/README.md

 - Go back to the `Demo` menu and enable the demos for the selected submodules.
 - Run `make` to compile the demo

+### NVRAM

+This demo writes and read data from a specific NVRAM key.
+In the next step all keys are read out and the demo key gets erased from NVRAM.

+- Run `make menuconfig`
+- Open the menu `Demo` -> `NVRAM`
+- Select `Enable the NVRAM demo`
+- Run `make`
+- Execute the demo application

 ### File System

 This demo is writing data into a file.
 Then the data from the file is read and the file gets renamed and the original file will be deleted.